mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Editing attributes of RDF properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the users select an RDF property in the RDF Editor, the attributes of the RDF property are shown in the Attribute Dialog (:numref:`attr-rdf-property`).
+If the users select an RDF property in the **RDF Editor**, the attributes of the RDF property are shown in the **Attribute Dialog** (:numref:`attr-rdf-property`).
 The users can edit the URI of the selected RDF property.

-If the users check the isContainer checkbox and input a number, the users can set rdf:_1 to n property that is corresponding to the inputted number.
+When the users input a URI which is not defined in the **Property Editor**, **[RDF(S) contents management]** dialog is shown as shown in :numref:`rdf-and-rdfs-management-dialog`.
+In the **[RDF(S) contents management]** dialog, the users can select rename the RDFS property or create an RDFS property.

-If the user check the Show Property Prefix Only checkbox, the users can only select prefixes that are only used in the defined RDFS properties.
-If the user uncheck the checkbox, the users can select all of the prefixes that are defined in the Namespace Table.
+When the users select one of the prefixes in the dialog, IDs of RDFS properties that are defined in the **Property Editor** and the namespace is correspond to the selected prefix are shown in the **[Property ID]** list.

+When the users select one of the Property IDs and click **[RDFSPropertyEdit]** button, the RDFS property is selected and the attributes of the RDFS property are shown in the **Attribute Dialog**.

 .. _attr-rdf-property:
 .. figure:: figures/attribute_dialog_rdf_property.png